 Why does Early Childhood CARES focus on parents?

-- Parents are a child’s first teacher and they spend more time with their child than
+- Parents are a child’s first teacher and they spend more time with their child than other adults do.

 - Research shows parent involvement is the most important factor in determining a child’s success in school.

 - Lending library of books, DVDs and toys.